fmoncomble/QR_code_logo_generator/README.md

 # Generate a QR code with a logo

 This browser extension allows you to generate and customise a QR Code from the URL of the active tab or window, with an optional logo at the centre.
+The extension does not communicate with any third-party websites or services.

 ## Firefox
 - [Download and install the latest version](https://github.com/fmoncomble/QR_code_logo_generator/releases/latest/download/QRLogoCreator_ff.xpi).